 Practically speaking, a person may always showcase intention to reside in West Bengal and express his need for accommodation in a co-operative housing society in West Bengal but thereafter due to change in circumstances he may also sell the flat or rent it out according to the given situation by showcasing that due to professional or business needs he has to reside elsewhere.
 Such declarations cannot be used against them under such circumstances.
 However, a test of bonafide may be called if the member fails to live up to the declaration provided while acquiring interest in the co-operative housing society.

-An NRI can also be a member of Co-operative Housing Society in West Bengal if he/she abides by the above provisions and gives the necessary directions, as provided under Section 87 of WBCS Act, 2006.
+An NRI or an OCI holder can become a member of Co-operative Housing Society in West Bengal if he/she abides by the above provisions and gives the necessary directions, as provided under Section 87 of WBCS Act, 2006.
 Please refer to the provisions contained in Foreign Exchange Management Act (FEMA) for further guidance regarding what kind of property can be held by NRIs.
 Agricultural land cannot be held by NRIs.
+However, you need one of the best property lawyer in Kolkata to help you with the transfer of membership whenever you own a co-operative housing society apartment in West Bengal or Kolkata.

 A housing Co-operative Society in West Bengal can be of three different types under Section 88 WBCS Act, 2006: